dockerizedrupal/drupalcamp-baltics-2015/README.md

 We found this tool called socat and built it into our PHP Docker image.

-It allowed us quite easily redirect traffic from one network interface to another,
+It allowed us quite easily to redirect traffic from one network interface to another.

 So in our case if the developer wants to communicate from PHP with an external service like MySQL that lives in a separate container and belongs to a